-In California, aspiring elementary teachers must pass the California Subject Examinations for Teachers (CSET).
-Because of the breadth and depth of its coursework, the L&CS Program provides strong support for students who plan to take these examinations.
+In California, aspiring elementary and middle school teachers must pass the California Subject Examinations for Teachers (CSET).
+Because of the breadth and depth of its coursework, the JCL Program provides strong support for students who plan to take these examinations.

-A special 5-year program has been designed for freshman students who are committed to becoming elementary teachers and who are interested in a cohort program that provides coursework in education and experiences in elementary schools along with their L&CS courses.
-Students graduate at the end of 4 years and complete their preliminary Multiple Subject credential and a Master of Arts in Teaching degree during their 5th year at Saint Mary's.
-Click here for online TFT application
+A special 5-year program has been designed for freshman students who are committed to becoming elementary/middle school teachers and who are interested in a cohort program that provides coursework in education and experiences in elementary schools along with their JCL courses.
+Students graduate at the end of 4 years and complete their preliminary Multiple Subject credential and a Master of Arts in Education degree during their 5th year at Saint Mary's.

 - Integrated Curriculum: teacher preparation courses taught along with liberal arts courses;